cairo-book/cairo-book/cairo-documentation-style-guide.md

 Use monospace font for the following items:

-- Code snippets:
+- Code snippets

-  - Start the terminal commands with `$`.
+  - Start the terminal commands with `$`
-  - Output of previous commands should not start with `$`.
+  - Output of previous commands should not start with `$`

-  - Use `bash` syntax highlighting.
+  - Use `bash` syntax highlighting

-- Cairo declarations: commands, functions, arguments, parameters, flags, variables.
+- Cairo declarations: commands, functions, arguments, parameters, flags, variables
-- In-line command line output:
+- In-line command line output

   > Writing a program that prints `Hello, world!`

-- Data types: `u8`, `u128`, etc.
+- Data types: `u8`, `u128`, etc
-- Names of crates, traits, libraries.
+- Names of crates, traits, libraries
-- Command line tools, plugins, packages.
+- Command line tools, plugins, packages

 ### Monospace and Other Types of Formatting

 Monospace font can also be used in:

-- links:
+- Links

   > [`String`](./ch02-02-data-types.html#string-types) is a string type provided by ...

-- headings:
+- Headings

   > **Serializing with `Serde`**